 Brochures, booklets, pamphlets, flyers, and videos will be developed to promote general WILMAPCO efforts as well as individual tasks.
 Supplemental guides may also be created to provide more detailed information regarding topics such as: air quality, the TIP process, the RTP Update, or the public involvement process.
 A public friendly TIP summary document will be created to provide ease of understanding of the larger TIP document.
-Transportation planning informations, and jargon will be kept to a minimum and all necessary background information on documents prepared will be provided to ease understanding of transportation planning processes and programs.
+Transportation planning information will be conveyed in language and context that is easily understandable to the lay citizen.
+Acronyms, abbreviations, and jargon will be kept to a minimum and all necessary background information on documents prepared will be provided to ease understanding of transportation planning processes and programs.
 Easy to understand documents and/or videos will be developed explaining steps in the planning process and typical timelines involved.
-Real examples and success stories will be used to demonstrate how public ideas have influenced planning outcomes.
+Real examples and success stories will be used to demonstrate how pubic ideas have influenced planning outcomes.
 Staff will develop literature and videos that promote awareness of WILMAPCO's achievements and capabilities.